spatialos/UnrealGDK/SpatialGDK/Documentation/content/game-client-interest-management.md

 The GDK uses [interest]({{urlRoot}}/content/glossary#interest) to control the information that [game clients]({{urlRoot}}/content/glossary#client-workers) receive about the world around them.

-Game clients need information about Actors that they don’t own (see the Unreal documentation on [owning](https://docs.unrealengine.com/en-us/Gameplay/Networking/Actors/OwningConnections)) to help them to correctly manipulate the Actors that they _do_ own, and to render the SpatialOS world.
+Game clients need information about Actors that they don’t own (see the Unreal documentation on [owning connections](https://docs.unrealengine.com/en-us/Gameplay/Networking/Actors/OwningConnections)) to help them to correctly manipulate the Actors that they _do_ own, and to render the SpatialOS world.
 Interest enables game clients to receive the relevant information.

 You can define your game client’s interest in three ways, which you can use alongside each other:

 * **`NetCullDistanceSquared`**<br>
-A property that you define on an Actor’s class.
-For any Actor of that class or a derived class, game clients whose players are within the distance you specify receive updates about the Actor.<br>
+A property defined on an Actor's class.
+For any instance of an Actor of that class or a derived class, game clients whose players are within the distance specified receive updates about the Actor.<br>
 * **`ActorInterestComponent`**<br>
 An Unreal Actor component that you add to an Actor that a game client might own.
-This includes Actors that are possessed by Actors that the game client owns.
-For example, if a game client owns a PlayerController, and the PlayerController possesses a Pawn, then the game client owns the Pawn.
+This includes the game client's PlayerController, the Pawn that the PlayerController is possessing, and any Actor that the possessed Pawn owns.

     Within this component, you provide a list of queries that express the Actors that you want the game client to receive updates about.
 This is a more granular way of setting up interest than `NetCullDistanceSquared`.<br>
 * **`AlwaysInterested`**<br>